Trump Is Pushing Back Against Macron's Criticism Of His Nationalism

-Donald Trump is taking aim at French President Emmanuel Macron on Twitter on the topic of the violent protests in Paris this weekend and likened the plight of the protesters to how poorly he claims that the United States has been treated by the European Union on the topic of trade and defense.
+Donald Trump is taking aim at French President Emmanuel Macron on Twitter on the topic of the violent protests in Paris this weekend, and likened the plight of the protesters to how poorly he claims that the United States has been treated by the European Union on the topic of trade and defense.

 Express says that Trump threatened Macron saying that soon the EU will be challenged on both of these topics.

 “The large and violent French protests don’t take into account how badly the United States has been treated on Trade by the European Union or on fair and reasonable payments for our GREAT military protection.
-Both of these topics must be remedied soon.”
+Both of these topics must be remedied soon,” Trump tweeted.

 At a time of great stress for Macron, Trump is upping the ante and demanding that “things must change.”

 “Europe has to pay their fair share for Military Protection.
 The European Union, for many years, has taken advantage of us on Trade, and then they don’t live up to their Military commitment through NATO.
-Things must change fast!”
+Things must change fast!” he tweeted.

-Over the weekend Macron was attacked by Trump while violent riots erupted all over France over fuel taxes for the second weekend in a row.
+Over the weekend, Macron was attacked by Trump while violent riots erupted all over France over fuel taxes for the second weekend in a row.

 Trump ups pressure on Macron as weighs in on French demonstration https://t.co/wBPXSSJJl7